-I1-2: Back-up Facilities
+I1-4: Back-up Facilities

-There shall be a facility that provides for periodic back-up of measurement data, such as measurement values and the current status of the process.
+There may be a facility that provides for periodic back-up of measurement data, such as measurement values and the current status of the process.
 This data shall be stored in a non-volatile storage.